imdeepmind/GeneratingTextWithLSTM/README.md

 ## Introduction

 Recurrent Neural Networks are great in learning sequenced data.
-With enough data and computational data, they can learn very complex things.
+With enough data and computational power, they can learn very complex things.

 In this project LSTM Recurrent Neural Networks are used to generating text.

 To do that, the model is trained on the dataset of text characters.
 The dataset contains 40 character long sequences and the next character after the sequence.
 The model is here predicting the next character based on the 40 characters long sequence.